hanspeide/polar-integration-docs/README.md

 ### What about an API?

 There is an API to access the data directly.
-However, it was written to support development of the Polar iOS app as well as the polarb.com web-based client, not for integrating third-party developers.
-As such, it has some tell-tale signs of "evolution" over time;  furthermore, it should be considered a work in progress that could change at any time.
+However, it was written to support the Polar iOS app and polarb.com web-based client; it wasn't necessarily intended for third-party developers.
+As such, there's a bit of cruft that has developed over time.
+You can feel free to use it, but as it is not an "official" API, it may change at any time.
+If your approach is not well-suited to the integration techniques described above, [Contact us](http://polarb.com/contact) for further information about the API.

-There is a fair amount of work that went into building the responsive poll and poll set components.
-It would be much easier to embed polls using one of the iframe/script/native techniques described above.
-But if you are interested in exploring the API, here is a starting point.
-Contact us if you'd like to know more.
+Here is an example of the API:

 **API: get the most recent polls in Polar**
 <pre>